Best Online Sportsbooks in VirginiaGo Back to See All the States

 Virginia Commonwealth Rams Men's Basketball

 VCU basketball has had a heck of a decade.
 Few outsides of Virginia would have even known what the letters of VCU stood for 10 years ago, but they certainly did now after a memorable Cinderella run to the Final Four in 2011.
-Much like fellow Virginia underdog George Mason had done five years earlier, the Rams began as an 11-seed and made a run all the way to the Final Four.
+Much like fellow Virginia underdog George Mason had done five years earlier, the Rams began as an 11-seed and made a run to the Final Four.
 VCU had to start one step even further away, winning a play-in game against UCLA.
 They then upset Georgetown, Purdue, and Kansas en route to the Final Four.

 Unlike George Mason, that was not a blip for VCU, and things did not return to normal.
 In fact, the Rams made seven consecutive NCAA tournaments from that Final Four in 2011 through 2017.
 VCU has won eight other tournament games outside of that Final Four run, all of them in the round of 64.
 The most memorable came as an 11-seed in 2007 when the Rams shocked Duke on an Eric Maynor jumper in the final seconds.